Why is it so hard for me to start tasks?

 • Set a timer

-• Schedule a check-in with someone to show your progress
+• Schedule a check-in where you have to show someone your progress

-• Work at a café that closes at a specific time
+• Park yourself at a café that closes at a fixed time

 It's not a character flaw